Department Updates & Reminders for School Year 2025-2026 (English & Spanish)

 We’re not your average school meal program.
-We believe in scratch-cooking, using local foods, and giving students choice.
-We serve up real school food that nourishes Greenfield students and fuels them for success in the classroom.
-All students eat for FREE through the 2021-2022 school year, so what are you waiting for?
+We believe in scratch-cooking, using fresh and local foods, and giving students a choice.
+We serve up real school food that nourishes Greenfield students and fuels them for success in the classroom and beyond.
+All students eat for FREE, so what are you waiting for?
 Give school food a try!

 Questions?
 Concerns?
 We’re here to help!
 You can reach our office at 413-772-1334.